This resource aims to support practitioners deploying differential privacy

 disclosure control for sensitive data releases and queries has

-substantially grown.
-This is in part due to the elegant and theoretically
+grown substantially.
+This is due in part to the elegant and theoretically

-robust underpinning of the differential privacy literature, part due to
+robust underpinning of the differential privacy literature, in part to

-the prevalence of attacks on traditional disclosure techniques, and part
+the prevalence of attacks on traditional disclosure techniques, and in part

 "gold standard" such as the US Census